Mixed Hodge modules and real groups: Proof of Theorem

 where $n$ is the dimension of $X$, $R\pi_{\bigcdot}$ is the derived push-forward in the sense of sheaves of complex vector spaces, and the shift by $n$ places the complex in degrees $-n, \ldots, 0$.
 The filtration is given as follows:

 To specify the Hodge filtration of a general pushforward of a mixed Hodge module, it therefore remains to do so for open embeddings $j \colon U \to X$.
-The question is local, so it suffices assume that the complement $X-U$ is a principal divisor given by $g=0$.
-Saito's theory implies that in this case the filtration is given (not surprisingly) by order of pole, where the notion of the order of pole is supplied by the Kashiwara-Malgrange $V$-filtration.
+The question is local, so it suffices to assume that the complement $X-U$ is a principal divisor given by $g=0$.
+Saito's theory implies that in this case the filtration is given (not surprisingly) by a $\mc{D}$-module version of ``order of pole'', supplied by the Kashiwara-Malgrange $V$-filtration.\footnote{This is not to be confused with more naive notions of pole order such as \cite[(0.8)]{Saito93}, whose relation to the Hodge filtration is much more subtle.}